 Scale Evaluation identifies several key risks associated with LLMs, including the spread of misinformation, where false or misleading information is produced, and unqualified advice on sensitive topics like medical or legal issues that can cause harm.
 It also highlights concerns about bias, where harmful stereotypes are reinforced, and privacy risks involving the disclosure of personal data.
 Additionally, Scale Evaluation looks to combat how LLMs can be exploited for cyberattacks and may aid in the acquisition or creation of dangerous substances like bioweapons.

-Scale AI has established a reputable evaluation platform by implementing several strategic measures, demonstrated by being selected by the White House to conduct public assessments of AI models from leading developers.
+Scale AI has established a reputable evaluation platform by implementing several strategic measures, and was selected by the White House to conduct public assessments of AI models from leading developers.
 Scale AI’s research division SEAL (Safety, Evaluations, and Analysis Lab), supports model-assisted research, enhancing the platform's evaluation capabilities.
 The company has trained thousands of red team members in advanced tactics and in-house prompt engineering, facilitating high-quality vulnerability testing.

 Source: Scale AI

 In May 2024, Scale AI introduced the SEAL Leaderboards, a ranking system for LLMs developed by its Safety, Evaluations, and Alignment Lab (SEAL).
-These leaderboards provide an unbiased comparison of frontier LLMs using curated, private datasets that cannot be exploited, ensuring that rankings accurately reflect model performance and safety.
-By covering domains such as coding, instruction following, math, and multilinguality, the SEAL Leaderboards offer a comprehensive evaluation process led by vetted domain experts.
+These leaderboards provide an unbiased comparison of frontier LLMs using curated, private datasets, ensuring that rankings accurately reflect model performance and safety.
+By covering domains such as coding, instruction following, math, and foreign languages, the SEAL Leaderboards offer a comprehensive evaluation process.

 Unlike most public benchmarks, Scale's leaderboards maintain integrity through private datasets and limited access to prevent gaming or overfitting.
 The platform also emphasizes transparency in its evaluation methods, providing insights beyond just rankings.
 Scale’s goal is to drive better evaluations and promote responsible AI development by continually updating leaderboards, expanding coverage to new domains, and working with trusted third-party organizations to ensure the quality and rigor of assessments.